 - Blinc Mascara

-You don’t have to break the bank for a gentle, non-irritating formula.
-This ophthalmologist-tested drugstore mascara is packed with vitamin E to soften and protect lashes, and is safe for contact lens-wearers.
-Plus, it’s super easy to remove, so lashes stay intact.
+You don't have to break the bank for a gentle, non-irritating formula.
+This ophthalmologist-tested drugstore mascara is packed with bamboo extract for strong, long lashes, and is safe for contact lens-wearers.
+Plus, it's super easy to remove, so lashes stay intact.

 Clinique High Impact Mascara

 Made without fragrance, mineral oil, or harmful parabens and phthalates, this mascara is ophthalmologist- and allergy-tested—so it meets all of Dr. Jaliman's guidelines for sensitive eyes.